Microbes Control Illness & Aging

 ‘Brooks and colleagues collected fecal samples from the NICU newborns every three days.
 For each fecal sample, they also collected 33 environmental samples from around the NICU.
 The main species of bacteria they found in the infants’ guts (Staphylococcus epidermidis, Klebsiella pneumoniae, Bacteroides fragilis, and Escherichia coli) were found throughout the NICU, suggesting the hospital environment may have been the source of these microbes.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4080534/

-This finding suggests the microbes in the hospital were directly colonizing the digestive tracts of the infants — and it didn’t take long to happen, just mere days.
+These findings suggests the microbes in the hospital were directly colonizing the digestive tracts of the infants — and it didn’t take long to happen, either — mere days.

 Symbiosis -vs- Dysbiosis

-A healthy microbiome means that microbes are working synergistically with the host’s body.
-The population in any microbiome needs to consist of mostly beneficial microbes and with very few harmful pathogens.
+The population in any microbiome should consist of mostly beneficial microbes — with very few harmful pathogens.